zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

       ALTUSER <ZOWE_RUNTIME_USER (ZWESVUSR by default)> PASSWORD(<NEWPASSWORD>)

   For other security system, please refer to the documentation for equivalent command.
+* Ensure that Zowe runtime user is allowed to login to ZOSMF (For example user is member of the default IZUUSER group)
 * Ensure that you have an external Certificate Authority and signed client certificates, or generate these certificates in SAF.
 The client certificate has to have correct `Extended Key Usage` metadata to allow being used for TLS client authentication. (`OID: 1.3.6.1.5.5.7.3.2`)
 * Import the client certificates to SAF, or add them to a user profile.
 (Examples: `RACDCERT ADD` or `RACDCERT GENCERT`).
 For more information, see your security system documentation.
 * Import the external CA to the truststore or keyring of the API Mediation Layer.